LightBitsLabs/los-csi/docs/src/workload_deployment/helm/workload_examples_deployment_using_helm.md

 We provide some workload deployment examples that use `lb-csi-plugin` for storage provisioning.

-To ease the deployment of these workloads and to make them easily customizable we provide an Helm Chart as part of the `lb-csi-bundle-<version>.tar.gz`.
+To ease the deployment of these workloads and to make them easily customizable we provide a Helm Chart as part of the `lb-csi-bundle-<version>.tar.gz`.

-This Helm Chart is comprized of six sub-chart.
+This Helm Chart is comprised of six sub-charts.
 Each sub-chart defines a workload manifest.

 All sub-charts are dependent on the storageclass chart.

 This chart should be created first and deleted last.

-Without this Chart no other chart can be deployed and all deployments will fail.
+Without this chart no other chart can be deployed and all deployments will fail.

-Workload examples included:
+Workload examples include:

 - StorageClass
 - Block